marinecoin/marinecore/README.md

 		./marinecoind getinfo

 You should now see the blockchain is in the process of synchronization with other peers.
 Check using above "./marinecoind getinfo" to follow the progress until the entire Marinecoin blockchain download is complete, confirm the last block count from https://explorer.marinecoin.info.
 Once the Marinecore synchronization is complete, we can start using it in our tutorial projects to develop web apps and payment interactions amongst automated machines, robots and exchanges.

+Check your MTC balance with the following command

+		./marinecoind getbalance

+List all the available commands

+		./marinecoind help

+List all the account names

+		./marinecoind listaccounts

+You should see this output for listaccounts

+		{
+		""
+		}
+The default account is "", now we can get the MTC address of the default account by getaccountaddress command, just type:

+		./marinecoind getaccountaddress ""

+The output will give your Marinecoin default receiving address.
+Let's create a new account now.

+		./marinecoind getnewaddress your_new_account_name

+List all the account names

+		./marinecoind listaccounts
+		./marinecoind getaccountaddress your_new_account_name

+Now that you created this MTC address you can receive Marinecoins to this address also.
+Send MTC to your new address.
+To check its balance.

+		./marinecoind getbalance your_new_account_name 0

+You should now see the sent amount on your new account.
+Above notice we put a 0 at the end, that represents the number of confirmations on the network after receiving MTC.
+If we had entered 1 and no new block had confirmed the transaction since it had been sent, the balance would have still shown zero.